chocopiano/home-task/README.md

 ## Testing
 I add coverage for testing.
-All the test have 100% of verage.
+All the test have 100% of coverage.

 Run `yarn test:client` to run frontend tests.